Mr-Fishy/Ocean/README.md

 ## Ocean
 The goal of Ocean is to build a software & game application development suite.
 Built with multiple available rendering pipelines.

+## Build Instructions
+Building the OceanEngine project is very easy, currently only Premake is present for building.
+Simply enter the __scripts__ folder and run the .bat file for Windows.
+This will automatically clone any submodules and generate all of the project files for Visual Studio 2022.

+Curently only Windows and Visual Studio 2022 are supported for building.

 ### Ocean Core
 The foundation of the engine is named Ocean Core.
 This will handl all of the needed processes to run an efficient application.